aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/adding-new-worksheets-to-workbook-and-activating-a-sheet/_index.md

 For the purposes of this migration tip:

 1. Add new worksheets to an existing Microsoft Excel file.
-1. Fill data into the cells of each new worksheet.
+2. Fill data into the cells of each new worksheet.
-1. Activate a sheet in the workbook.
+3. Activate a sheet in the workbook.
-1. Save as Microsoft Excel file.
+4. Save as Microsoft Excel file.

-Below, are parallel code snippets for VSTO (C#, VB) and Aspose.Cells for .NET (C#, VB), that show how to achieve these tasks.
+Below are parallel code snippets for VSTO (C#, VB) and Aspose.Cells for .NET (C#, VB) that show how to achieve these tasks.

 ### **VSTO**
 **C#**